-The Blue Dunes study, funded by HUD and the Rockefeller Foundation through the Rebuild by Design competition, allowed this approach to be dissected and debated by communities of scientists, experts in risk management and waterfront communities throughout the region.
-Through a set of colloquia, the opinions of a variety of experts in the region were solicited - marine biologists, oceanographers, hydrodynamic modelers, urban planners, lawyers, financial experts, catastrophic bond analysts, and many more.
-The project was presented through panels and lectures and will be the subject of a future publication.
+Funded by US Department of Housing and Urban Development and the Rockefeller Foundation through the Rebuild by Design competition, WXY and WEST8 produced the materials and studies for presentation and discussion by communities of scientists, experts in risk management, government agencies, USACE and waterfront residents.
+Through a set of colloquia, the opinions of a variety of experts in the region were solicited - marine biologists, oceanographers, hydrodynamic modelers, urban planners, lawyers, financial experts, catastrophic bond analysts, USACE and many more.
+The project was presented through panels and lectures and was the subject of Columbia University Press publication Blue Dunes - Climate Change by Design; Edited by Jesse M. Keenan and Claire Weisz.

 This approach offers an effective line of defense for a wide variety of storm types, and promises to mitigate the risks of extreme weather for a significant portion of the region’s residents and businesses.
 The study showed that substantial annual savings, in the range of tens of millions dollars for flood insurance alone, could be procured and leveraged for future resiliency measures at the regional or national level.